 There are several free online apps you can use to resize and convert your image files.
 With a free Zamzar.com account, you can convert up to five files at a time.
 Use it to convert your images into the preferred PNG or PDF file formats.
 You can compress PNG files without affecting image quality at TinyPNG.com.
+Also, there is a great free online PNG and JPEG compression tool at WebsitePlanet.com in which you can achieve awesome results for your images.
 For PDF files, use SmallPDF.com You can also use it to extract a single image from a multi-page pdf file.

 Three steps to Optimize your images